lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The main difference with the previous *equilibration* step, so far, is the use of temperature *compute* with *temp/partial 0 1 1* options.
-    This is meant to exclude the *x* coordinate from the thermalisation, which is important since a large velocity will be imposed along *x*.
-Another difference is the *change_box* command used to reduce the size of the box along *z* (otherwise there is too much unecessary vacuum).
+    This *temp/partial* is meant to exclude the *x* coordinate from the thermalisation, which is important since a large velocity will be imposed along *x*.

+..  container:: justify

+    Another difference is the
+    *change_box* command used to reduce the size of the box along *z*.
+    Without the *change_box* command, there is too much unecessary vacuum on each side of the system.

+..  container:: justify

-    Then, let us impose the motion of the two walls:
+    Then, let us impose the velocity of the two walls:

 ..  code-block:: lammps
     :caption: *to be copied in Shearing/input.lammps*